isomerpages/nlb-biblioasia/_jul-2010/Bibliography, A Treasure Trove on Hadhramis in Southeast Asia Much to Discover.md

 Due to time constraints, it was not possible to include articles from important primary documents such as the *Utusan Melayu* and other Malay and English sources published in Singapore.
 We made the decision to focus on *Berita Harian* and Arabic newspapers that were published in the 1920s–30s. *Utusan Melayu* would have had interesting insights for us as it was seen as a deliberate attempt to wrest power from Arab dominance in Malay publishing in Singapore.[^41]

-In addition, we would recommend for future projects to include documents from the National Archives of Singapore (NAS) containing information on the Arabs.
-This bibliography only includes bibliographical references on oral interviews done by the archives and a reference to Paul Kratoska’s index to British official records.[^42] We also recommend Jane Priestland’s *Records of Islam 1908–1972: British documentary sources* (Vols.
+In addition, we would recommend for future projects to include documents from the National Archives of Singapore containing information on the Arabs.
+This bibliography only includes bibliographical references on oral interviews done by the archives and a reference to Paul Kratoska’s index to British official records.[^42] We also recommend Jane Priestland’s *Records of Islam 1908–1972: British Documentary Sources* (Vols.
 1–12) which has a plethora of British official documents for areas such as Indonesia and Africa but little on Singapore.[^43]

 There are vast collections of Dutch sources which we lacked access to.
 The Dutch sources chosen reflect the holdings in Singapore libraries and are often primary documents on the subject of Arabs and Islam in Indonesia.
 It would be good if a bibliography focusing on the Netherlands East Indies or Indonesia could be published in the future.

 Journals that indicate statistics on population and demography of Singapore are too numerous to be included in this bibliography.

 Apart from the publishing efforts by the Hadhrami communities in Southeast Asia, many of these sources that are available are manuscripts.
-These can be found in the Al-Ahqaf Library in Tarim, Hadhramaut; Jam’iyyat Khayr Library in Jakarta, Indonesia; and the Arabic legal documents of the Koh Seow Chuan Collection in the Lee Kong Chian Reference Library, National Library Singapore.
-The collection in Singapore comprises powerof-attorney documents, title deeds and wills.
+These can be found in the Al-Ahqaf Library in Tarim, Hadhramaut; Jam’iyyat Khayr Library in Jakarta, Indonesia; and the Arabic legal documents of the Koh Seow Chuan Collection in the Lee Kong Chian Reference Library, National Library, Singapore.
+The collection in Singapore comprises power-of-attorney documents, title deeds and wills.
 As mentioned earlier, many of these sources are still in private hands.
 This bibliography is a call for private donors to come forth and deposit their valuable copies with us or to provide them on loan for digitisation.

 #### **Conclusion**

 We hope scholars and heritage seekers interested in the Hadhramis in the Indian Ocean and Southeast Asia can benefit from this bibliography.
 In time, a more comprehensive, more organised, well-indexed and extensive bibliography may better reflect the true breadth and depth of works written on the subject.

-*This article was first published in the above mentioned bilbliography*.
+*This article was first published in the above mentioned bibliography.*

 <br>
 <div style="background-color: white;">
 <br>
 <img src="/images/Authors/Kartini.jpg" style="width: 100px; height: 100px;">
-<center> <b>Kartini Saparudin</b><br>Librarian<br> Lee Kong Chian Reference<br> Library National Library </center> </div>
+<center> <b>Kartini Saparudin</b><br>Librarian<br> Lee Kong Chian Reference<br>National Library </center> </div>

 #### **NOTES**